ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 2.md

 2. No requirement is made on the standard deviation $(\sigma)$ or type of distribution of error term
 {{% /callout %}}

-### Assumption 3: All explanatory variables are uncorrelated with the error term
+### Assumption 3: All regressors are uncorrelated with the error term

-All regressors should be uncorrelated with the error term.
 Let $\rho$ denote correlation, then:

 $$
 \rho(x_j, e) = 0 \\;\\;\\;\\; \forall j = 1, ..., K
 $$

 If this condition is violated, then the estimation of the coefficients of the regressors included in the model may be biased.
-Every omitted variable is part of the error term.
+This bias occurs because every omitted variable is part of the error term.
 Assume you forget to include regressor $z_i$ in your model.
 If the pure error term is $\varepsilon$, then the error term of your model becomes $\varepsilon^* = \varepsilon + \gamma z_i$.

 $$
 \begin{aligned}